 The Authority is to take account of the social, economic and environmental outcomes of the performance of its functions and is to ensure that those outcomes are balanced so far as is practicable.

-[Section 16B inserted by No. 67 of 2004 s.
+[Section 16B inserted: No. 67 of 2004 s.
 16.]

 16C.
 Authority can act at its discretion